dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 title: "Fallout Zero: A Little Psychological Torture Never Left A Mark"
 author:
   name: "David Conner"
-tags: "communism politics economics"
+tags: "communism politics economics gaslighting torture gangstalking"
 categories: blog
 headline: ""
 excerpt: "
+These are my thoughts on life in American society as it is under a constitutional republic.
+If martial law were declared, well then, some of these policies might make sense.
+However, has martial law been declared?!
+NO IT FUCKING HASN'T!
+So until then, you can take your goddamn psychological torture and you can shove it up your ass.
 "
 ---

 I might have figured out what was happening to me or what would happen to me, except I was blindfolded.
-Not literally, but metaphoricly.
+Not literally, but metaphorically.

-TODO: preface with notes about martial law being absolutely required as justification for any of this ... and even then ...
+Please keep in mind that these are my thoughts on life in American society as it is under a constitutional republic.
+If martial law were declared, well then, some of these policies might make sense.
+However, has martial law been declared?!
+NO IT FUCKING HASN'T!
+So until then, you can take your goddamn psychological torture and you can shove it up your ass.

 # [Zero Deterrence Programs](#zero-deterrence-companies)